Pope: Regalia and insignia

 In heraldry, each pope has his own personal coat of arms.
 Though unique for each pope, the arms have for several centuries been traditionally accompanied by two keys in saltire (i.e., crossed over one another so as to form an X) behind the escutcheon (shield) (one silver key and one gold key, tied with a red cord), and above them a silver triregnum with three gold crowns and red infulae (lappets—two strips of fabric hanging from the back of the triregnum which fall over the neck and shoulders when worn).
 This is blazoned: "two keys in saltire or and argent, interlacing in the rings or, beneath a tiara argent, crowned or".

 The 21st century has seen departures from this tradition.
 In 2005, Pope Benedict XVI, while maintaining the crossed keys behind the shield, omitted the papal tiara from his personal coat of arms, replacing it with a mitre with three horizontal lines.
 Beneath the shield he added the pallium, a papal symbol of authority more ancient than the tiara, the use of which is also granted to metropolitan archbishops as a sign of communion with the See of Rome.
 Although the tiara was omitted in the pope's personal coat of arms, the coat of arms of the Holy See, which includes the tiara, remained unaltered.
 In 2013, Pope Francis maintained the mitre that replaced the tiara, but omitted the pallium.
-He also departed from papal tradition by adding beneath the shield his personal pastoral motto: Miserando atque eligendo.

 The flag most frequently associated with the pope is the yellow and white flag of Vatican City, with the arms of the Holy See (blazoned: "Gules, two keys in saltire or and argent, interlacing in the rings or, beneath a tiara argent, crowned or") on the right-hand side (the "fly") in the white half of the flag (the left-hand side—the "hoist"—is yellow).
 The pope's escucheon does not appear on the flag.
 This flag was first adopted in 1808, whereas the previous flag had been red and gold.
 Although Pope Benedict XVI replaced the triregnum with a mitre on his personal coat of arms, it has been retained on the flag.